DON’T MISS

 Get high on the German suspension bridge supply

 The Geierlay Bridge is the longest suspension bridge in Germany.
 The walkway hangs across the Mörsdorfer Bachtal River in Rhineland-Palatinate and connects the villages of Mörsdorf and Sosberg.
-This activity is not for those afraid of heights or even the faint of heart, as the walkway swings 100 metres above the valley - according to the mayor of the nearby Mörsdorf village, Marcus Kirchhoff, of the thousands of visitors to the bridge, 20 percent don’t muster up the courage to cross.
+This activity is not for those afraid of heights or the faint of heart, as the walkway swings 100 metres above the valley.
+According to the mayor of nearby Mörsdorf, Marcus Kirchhoff, 20 percent of the thousands of visitors to the bridge don’t muster up the courage to cross.

 If you’re wanting some shade afterwards, the Titan RT bridge is also just an hour's walk from the Baumannshöhle caves of the Harz National Park, which house beautiful turquoise pools.